JanneMattila/www/docs/_posts/2023/09/2023-09-25-preparing-for-azure-services-retirements.markdown

 [Health Advisories](https://learn.microsoft.com/en-us/azure/service-health/service-health-overview#service-health-events)
 (and while you're there check and setup your [Resource Health alerts](https://learn.microsoft.com/en-us/azure/service-health/resource-health-alert-monitor-guide))

----
+{% include imageEmbed.html link="/assets/posts/2023/09/25/preparing-for-azure-services-retirements/health-advisories.png" %}

+## Final thoughts

-I hope you have now some tools to validate your environment.
+I hope you have now some ideas and tools to validate your environment.
 Please also take this as part of your governance and management processes, so that you periodically check that none of these alerts have been falling through cracks.